Editor’s Note: We’re introducing six new courses to our fall lineup that are all 10 days or shorter. Enjoy!Read More

 On my course, I couldn’t climb the 5.10 crack in Joshua Tree National Park, although my knuckles were bloodied and my fingertips were raw from the attempt.
 I couldn’t carry my equal share of weight after throwing out my back in the Wind River Range, burdening my teammates by adding more mass to their already 70-pound packs.Read More

-September 26 is National Public Lands Day.
-That means we get to appreciate the wonderful public lands where we play, explore, connect with nature, and reconnect with ourselves.
+It's an opportunity to celebrate the wonderful public lands where we play, explore, connect with nature, and reconnect with ourselves.
 Plenty of people use Public Lands Day to rebuild trails at a local park, clean up trash, or do other awesome service projects.Read More